Improved security for your data

 - Enforce Least Privilege Access

 - Enabling users to get the results they need without direct access to data using dashboards and other mechanisms to keep people away from the raw data

-It is also worth remembering that not only does AWS recommend you conduct a WAR every 12-18 months, to evaluate your AWS architectures and identify any issues, but will provide up to $5,000 credit towards our cost for undertaking agreed remediation work to ensure architectural best practices are followed.
+It is also worth remembering that AWS recommend you conduct a WAR every 12-18 months, to evaluate your AWS architectures and identify any issues.

 Are you ready for WAR?